pavelsolis/Git-GitHub-Primer/README.md

 $ git config --global credential.helper osxkeychain
 ```

-- After this, the next time you try to clone, pull, push, etc. using the terminal, it will ask you to authenticate (only once) with your user and a personal access token or PAT.
-[Since 2019](https://developer.github.com/changes/2019-11-05-deprecated-passwords-and-authorizations-api/), authetication in GitHub uses a [PAT](https://github.com/settings/tokens) because is more secure than a password.
+- After this, the next time you try to clone, pull, push, etc. using the terminal, it will ask you to authenticate (only once).
+[Since 2019](https://developer.github.com/changes/2019-11-05-deprecated-passwords-and-authorizations-api/), authetication in GitHub uses a personal access token or [PAT](https://github.com/settings/tokens) instead of a password.
 So, you need to [create](https://help.github.com/en/github/authenticating-to-github/creating-a-personal-access-token-for-the-command-line) a PAT for the command line.
 Once you have a token, enter it instead of your password to perform Git operations over HTTPS.

-Note: When prompted for a username and password, you must provide your GitHub username and your PAT.
-Notice that the command line prompt won't specify that you should enter your PAT when it asks for your password.
+You can [update your GitHub access credentials](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/updating-your-github-access-credentials).
 When you change your username, password, or personal access token on GitHub, you will need to [update your saved credentials](https://docs.github.com/en/github/using-git/updating-credentials-from-the-macos-keychain) in the the credential helper (`git credential-osxkeychain`) because they may be cached on your computer.
 To delete your credentials via the command line, type:
 ```bash
 $ git credential-osxkeychain erase host=github.com